 Counseling services also integrate the philosophy of the Honor Principle into programming, individual sessions and support groups, reinforcing the need for students to be assertive by being honest with themselves and others.
 With this in mind, the counselor's goal is to empower students so they can have a healthy awareness of their own mental health and well-being.
-The counseling center staff members are Pennsylvania Licensed Professional Counselors.
+The director of the counseling center is a Pennsylvania Licensed Professional Counselor.